 It may help to take a snap of the piece as a reminder.
 I’ll use my phone since I always have it with me.

 Only buy NEW to finish a look with pieces you already have hanging in your closet.

-To keep it affordable shop consignment shops and thrift stores.
-Just don’t be swayed by something cute that won’t work with anything hanging in your closet.
+Keep it affordable by only shopping consignment shops and thrift stores.
+But make sure it goes with what’s hanging in your closet!
 Pick up some new hangers too while you’re at it.
-IKEA makes a nice white wooden one.
+The Container Store makes a nice white wooden one.